 With Sun Damage, Prevention is the Key

 With facial and body skin, it is all about the daily routine.
-Investing in an exfoliating loofah and a quality moisturizing lotion is a good idea to always keep your skin smooth and glowing.
+Investing in an exfoliating loofah and a quality moisturizing lotion is a good idea always to keep your skin smooth and glowing.

 What Can I Do if My Skin is Already Damaged?